 Students are encouraged to learn from and with each other through the ensemble experience, the underpinning of our program.
 Materials of other cultures are utilized to broaden the experience and awareness of students and their audiences.
 Some courses in the Upper School also serve as community outreach programs in which students perform for a variety of religious, cultural, educational, and charitable organizations each year.
 These opportunities help students value the diverse cultures of their world, encourage respect for all people, encourage community service, and heighten performance skills.

-Our New Gilder Center for the Arts
+The Gilder Center for the Arts

 |Lower School Performing Arts|